DaBayer/Netrunnr/README.md

 ## Net Runner Companion

-A terminal-based tool designed for players to engage in netrunning within Cyberpunk RED, adapted for a desktop environment.
-This companion emphasizes player skill, strategic decision-making, and immersive hacking experiences, while maintaining the core elements that make netrunning enjoyable.
+A terminal-based tool designed for players to engage in Netrunning within Cyberpunk RED, adapted for a desktop environment.
+This companion emphasizes player skill, strategic decision-making, and immersive hacking experiences while maintaining the core elements that make Netrunning enjoyable.

 ## How does it work?